-Can A Common Cold Medicine Help Neck Pain?
+Can A Common Cold Medicine Helps Neck Pain?

-In a recent 2017 study in the Journal of Pain Research, 77 subjects suffering neck, upper back or shoulder pain and muscle spasm were given doses of guaifenesin, an over the counter expectorant, often found under the name Mucinex or Robitussin, among others.
-Could these common cold medicines help neck pain?
+In a 2017 study in the Journal of Pain Research, 77 subjects suffering neck, upper back or shoulder pain and muscle spasm were given doses of guaifenesin, an over the counter expectorant, often found under the name Mucinex or Robitussin.
+A common cold medicine helps neck pain?
+Perhaps.

 Musculoskeletal disorders of the neck, upper back and shoulders are often experienced in occupations which require long periods of sitting at a computer, or using extreme or static/fixed postures.
 They are also noted with occupations that require frequent repeated motions and physical exertion.
 In the neck, muscle fatigue is often related to poor postures and overworking, resulting in strain, tension and over-active muscles.
 Over time, associated conditions like tension neck syndrome, upper back pain, and shoulder tendonitis/rotator cuff syndrome, can lead to chronic pain and disability from deterioration of soft tissues like muscles, tendons and ligaments, as well as inflammation of joints.